 - The gentle and motherly St. Ita was descended from the high kings of Tara.
 From her youth she loved God ardently and shone with the radiance of a soul that loves virtue.
 Because of her purity of heart she was able to hear the voice of God and communicate it to others.
 Despite her father's opposition she embraced the monastic life in her youth.
 In obedience to the revelation of an angel she went to the people of Ui Conaill in the southwestern part of Ireland.
-While there, the foundation of a convent was laid.
+While she was there, the foundation of a convent was laid.
 It soon grew into a monastic school for the education of boys, quickly becoming known for its high level of learning and moral purity.
 The most famous of her many students was St. Brendan of Clonfert (May 16).
 She went to the other world in great holiness to dwell forever with the risen Lord in the year 570.

 —from the 2003 Saint Herman Calendar

 - † Veneration of the precious Chains of the Holy and Glorious Apostle Peter.